FREE U.S. shipping on orders over $200 for a limited time

 While for 250 years the popularity of blue-willow has gone up and down, it has never gone away.
 Any design theme that ubiquitous is bound to be revisited over and over.
 Don's Calamityware designs are another homage to a robust classic.

 Early on, Calamityware plates were produced using the on-glaze technique which means that the blue image sits on top and is permanently fused to the clear glaze of the plate.
 Those plates are now rare collectibles that are no longer available.
-Since early 2016, all the Calamityware porcelain items, including the reprints of the first four plates, are produced using the in-glaze technique.
+Since early 2016, all the Calamityware porcelain items are produced using the in-glaze technique.
 That means that the items are fired at a much higher temperature to allow the blue image to melt slightly into the surface of the clear glaze.
 This is the look of the classic porcelain items you see in museums.

-Most of the Calamityware porcelain is produced at the Kristoff workshop in Poland.
+Most of the Calamityware porcelain is produced at award-winning workshops in Poland, including Kristoff and Cmielow.
 They’ve been refining their techniques for more than 150 years.
-Kristoff is one of Europe’s largest porcelain producers and ships to customers all over the world.
-Kristoff is a perfect mix of old-world craftsmanship and modern technology, including new state-of-the-art isostatic presses that moosh clay into molds with impressive consistency.
+Cmielow is one of Europe’s largest porcelain producers and ships to customers all over the world.
+They embody a perfect mix of old-world craftsmanship and modern technology, including new state-of-the-art isostatic presses that moosh clay into molds with impressive consistency.

-Some items are made in the Czech Republic, Thailand, and China at workshops that are specialists at shapes that are unavailable from Kristoff.
+Some items are made in the Czech Republic, Thailand, and China at workshops that are specialists at shapes that are unavailable from Kristoff or Cmielow.
 These other workshops also meet our high standards for quality, craftsmanship, and consistency.
 This is the good stuff.

-Check the product page to find out where each item was made.
+Check each product page to find out where that specific item was made.

 The color may also vary slightly.
 That's because the items are made in different workshops or at different times using vitreous glazes that vary because of temperature, time, and humidity.
 We like this naturally occurring feature that makes every piece unique.